mchevalier2/crestr/index.md

 <br>

-# **crestr** A R package to perform probabilistic palaeoclimate reconstructions from fossil bioproxies
+# **crestr** A R package to perform probabilistic palaeoclimate reconstructions from fossil bio-proxies

 The goal of crestr is to produce probabilistic reconstructions of past  climate change from fossil assemblage data.
-The approach is based on the estimation of conditional responses of studies bioproxy studied to climate paramters.
+The approach is based on the estimation of conditional responses of studies bio-proxy studied to climate parameters.
 These responses take the form of probability density functions (*pdfs*).
 The details of the method have been described in [Chevalier *et al.* (2014)](http://www.doi.org/10.5194/cp-10-2081-2014) and the calibrated data presented in [Chevalier (2019)](http://www.doi.org/10.1016/j.gloplacha.2019.01.016).